 Lead Agency Minister Where the MLP Steering Committee recommendation is to decline all response/s and terminate the MLP process, considers draft Cabinet submission and makes a recommendation to Cabinet.
 Cabinet Decision or deferral including any additional requirements.
+Cabinet decision only required if the recommendation is to decline all responses and terminate the MLP process.

-Advice to EOI Respondent
+Advice to EOI Proponent

-MLP Steering Committee Notifies the respondents of the outcome of the EOI process.
-MLP Secretariat Where Cabinet declines the response/s, provides a debriefing session to the respondent/s to discuss process and outcomes, where appropriate.
+MLP Steering Committee Notifies the proponents of the outcome of the EOI process.
+MLP Secretariat Where Cabinet declines the response/s, provides a debriefing session to the proponent/s to discuss process and outcomes, where appropriate.

-3.7.2.2.
-Business Case and Detailed Terms
+3.7.2.2 Business Case and Final Offer